 Deputy News Editor

-You will be one of four deputy news editors working under the news editor, and you will have one of the most exciting jobs on the paper.
+You will be one of a group of deputy news editors working under the news editor, and you will have one of the most exciting jobs on the paper.
 You will be assigned the best stories to write and encouraged to seek out your own.
-You will be in the newsroom on Tuesdays and Wednesdays setting the news pages and chasing up any last minute stories.

 Theatre is one of the most read and most controversial sections in the paper.
 The Cambridge theatre scene is notably big, so applications to handle this section jointly or to be a deputy theatre editor are encouraged.
-Complimentary tickets to all the Cambridge plays are a perk of the job, but with great privilege comes great responsibility: you need to be able to get copy in quickly, and organise a team of reviewers to make sure you have every stage in town covered.
+Complimentary tickets to all the Cambridge plays are a perk of the job, but with great power comes great responsibility: you need to be able to get copy in quickly, and organise a team of reviewers to make sure you have every stage in town covered.
 For Easter term, you will also be responsible for reviews of May Balls and other events in May Week.

 Film & TV Editor